VictorRuedaM/calculator-react-native/README.md

   <a target="blank"><img src="./src/img/calculator.png" width="400" heigth="400" alt="EasyCal App" /></a>
 </p>

+### This calculator allows you to perform mathematical operations and preview the result before pressing the equal button.
+React Native and Typescript were used, for Android and iOS platforms.

+##

 ## Getting Started

 >**Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.